 Then how do you support yourself on the road?

-I’m a writer, and I’ve learned to write high-end copy that helps businesses make money.
+I’m an author, and I’ve learned to write high-end web copy that helps businesses make money.
 I also write articles, columns and books.
 I can do this work anywhere that I have an internet connection, so it allows me a fair amount of freedom in my travels.

 For most of my life I worked a “normal” job and was not able to do this.
 It took years of planning and learning new skills to start my traveling lifestyle.